drshahizan/learn-github/materials/education/codespace.md

 # Github Education: Codespaces

+## History
+GitHub Codespaces was introduced by GitHub in 2020 as a cloud-based development environment that allows developers to write, review, and ship code directly from their web browser or integrated development environment (IDE).
+It provides a fully configured development environment in the cloud, eliminating the need for developers to set up and maintain local development environments.

+Before the launch of GitHub Codespaces, developers typically had to set up their local development environments with the necessary dependencies, tools, and configurations.
+This process often involved complex installation procedures and could be time-consuming, especially when working with multiple projects or collaborating with other developers.

+GitHub Codespaces aimed to simplify this process and provide developers with a consistent and reproducible development environment that could be accessed from anywhere with an internet connection.
+By moving the development environment to the cloud, developers could save time on initial setup, easily switch between projects, and collaborate more seamlessly with others.

+The history of GitHub Codespaces can be traced back to Visual Studio Codespaces, which was initially introduced by Microsoft as Visual Studio Online in 2019.
+Visual Studio Codespaces provided a similar cloud-based development environment but was primarily focused on Visual Studio IDE users.

+GitHub, being a subsidiary of Microsoft, leveraged the technology behind Visual Studio Codespaces and integrated it into their platform to create GitHub Codespaces.
+This integration brought the benefits of cloud-based development environments to the GitHub ecosystem, allowing developers to work on their GitHub repositories directly from the browser or their preferred IDE, including Visual Studio Code.

+GitHub Codespaces has continued to evolve since its launch, with regular updates and enhancements to improve the developer experience.
+It has gained popularity among developers who prefer the convenience and flexibility of cloud-based development environments, enabling them to work on their projects from various devices without the need for complex setup processes.

+---
 GitHub Codespaces is a cloud-based development environment provided by GitHub that allows developers to create, customize, and use a development environment in the cloud.
 It provides a fully-functional development environment that can be accessed from anywhere, without the need for developers to install software on their local machines.
 Codespaces support a wide range of programming languages and tools, including PHP, and can be used for a variety of projects, from simple scripts to complex web applications.

 To develop a web application using PHP with GitHub Codespaces, you can follow these general steps: